DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Sun Apr 14 00:20:19 MDT 2024
+Mon Apr 15 00:20:19 MDT 2024
 ### Pulling Domains From Individual Lists.
 124 In AlexaVoiceAssistant
 122 In BlogPostAds
 124 In Pandora
-122 In Twitch
+124 In Twitch
 122 In UserSubmitted
-614 To Blacklist
+616 To Blacklist
 ### Deduplicating Merged List.
 148 After Deduplicating Merged List.
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)